Alex Bregman Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Alex Bregman (.300 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.
+Alex Bregman -- with a slugging percentage of .526 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Seattle Mariners, with Emerson Hancock on the mound, on August 20 at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Mariners.
+He notched a home run while going 1-for-3 in his last game against the Mariners.

 Alex Bregman Game Info & Props vs. the Mariners